Skip to content

 You can use Singularity to run Docker containers.
 Docker itself is not suitable for use on a multi-user HPC system, but Singularity can convert and run Docker containers for you.

-In this case, singularity pull is downloading a Docker image, and also converting it into a format that Singularity uses.
-You then use singularity run or singularity exec on the .sif image as above.
+In this case, apptainer pull is downloading a Docker image, and also converting it into a format that Apptainer uses.
+You then use apptainer run or apptainer exec on the .sif image as above.

 Graphical containers in interactive jobs§